hollowdll/hakjdb/docs/kvdb-cli.md

 ```bash
 $ kvdb-cli db delete -n name-of-your-db
 ```
 - Option -n specifies the name of the database you want to delete.
-If not specified, then the default database is used.
+If not specified, the default database is used.

 If delete was successful, the command prints the name of the deleted database.